carlosp420/nymphalidae_diversification/MS.md

 We wanted to study the effects of phylogenetic uncertainty on estimation of diversification rate shifts and therefore selected 1000 random genus-level trees from the posterior distribution (Multi-MEDUSA, supp. mat.
 05).
-We calculated a new MCC tree from the selection of trees, run Multi-MEDUSA and summarize the estimated changes in diversification rates for nodes across all trees.
+We calculated a new MCC tree from the selection of trees, run MEDUSA and Multi-MEDUSA on the selection of 1000 trees and summarize the estimated changes in diversification rates for nodes across all trees.
 Patterns of change in diversification rates are significant if they are found at the same node in at least 95% of the trees.
 We also expected to find similar values of net diversification